Sigafoos/slides/todotxt/slides.md

 ## The key feature
 * Plugins!
 * Turn "I wish it did X" into "oh cool it does X now"
-* Plenty exist already, but if you can do some scripting (and you're attending Devtricks, so *chances are...!*) you can make your own
+* Plenty exist already, but if you can do some scripting (and you're attending Tech Talks, so *chances are...!*) you can make your own

 ## Making a plugin